OpenNMT/OpenNMT-tf/docs/alignments.md

 ```

 where a pair `i-j` indicates that the `i`th word of the source sentence is aligned with the `j`th word of the target sentence (zero-indexed).

+## Alignments and Transformer models

+Since Transfomer models have multiple attention heads, training with guided alignment (see above) is required to get usable alignments.
+The current implementation will constrain and return **the first attention head of the last decoder layer**.